781.281.8078

 Did you know that Immaculate Homecare Services Diabetes Management Program is designed to help you with the following in the comfort of your home?

-• Administering and monitoring oral medication and insulin administration.
+• Administering and monitoring oral medication and insulin.

-• Monitoring blood glucose levels and blood pressure.
+Monitoring blood glucose levels and blood pressure regularly.

-• Keeping weight and stress under control with a companion with who you can do projects, gardening activities, and have conversations and other activities that will provide the needed stimulation and contact with the outside world for lonely individuals.
+Controlling weight and stress with a companion for shared projects, gardening activities, conversations, and other stimulating activities to provide necessary social contact for lonely individuals.

-• Comorbidity management for patients who have another illness apart from diabetes…and more.
+Managing comorbidities for patients with additional illnesses apart from diabetes…and more.

-Our plans are customized to cater to your individual needs, allow you to live a wholesome life, and maintain the highest level of independence in your day-to-day activities.
+Our plans customize to meet your individual needs, enabling you to lead a fulfilling life and maintain the highest level of independence in your daily activities.

 Book A Free Consultation and Home Assessment